GiggleLiu/ScientificComputingForPhysicists/docs/src/chap1/terminal.md

 # Get a Terminal!

-You need to get a working terminal to follow the instructions in this book, because every cool guy uses a terminal.
+You need to get a working terminal to follow the instructions in this book, because every cool guy needs a terminal.

-### Linux operating system
+## Linux operating system

 Using Linux is the most straight-forward way to get a terminal.
 Just like Windows, IOS, and macOS, Linux is an operating system.
 In fact, Android, one of the most popular platforms on the planet, is powered by the Linux operating system.
 It is free to use, [open source](https://opensource.com/resources/what-open-source), widely used on clusters and good at automating your works.
 Linux kernel and Linux distribution are different concepts.
 - The **Linux kernel** is started by [Linus Torvalds](https://en.wikipedia.org/wiki/Linus_Torvalds) in 1991.
 - A **Linux distribution** is an [operating system](https://en.wikipedia.org/wiki/Operating_system) made from a software collection that includes the [Linux kernel](https://en.wikipedia.org/wiki/Linux_kernel) and, often, a [package management system](https://en.wikipedia.org/wiki/Package_management_system).

 The Linux distribution used in this course is [Ubuntu](https://ubuntu.com/desktop).

-### Shell (or Terminal)
+## Shell (or Terminal)

 Although you can use a **graphical user interface** (GUI) to interact with your Linux distribution, you will find that the **command line interface** (CLI) is more efficient and powerful.
 The CLI is also known as the **shell** or **terminal**.